How I built this portfolio ground up (TLDR)

 Options for static site generation🔗

-I previously used Pelican static site generator before and wanted to try something modern this time.
+PelicanPythonI'd used it before and wanted to try something more modern this time.

-I am not a big fan of JavaScript tools due to so many NPM dependencies & security vulnerabilities.
-Also, I want to keep static site generation & builds as separate technologies.
-Therefore I skipped Astro Docs
+Astro DocsJavaScriptNot a fan of JS tooling — too many NPM dependencies & security vulnerabilities.
+I also wanted to keep static site generation and builds as separate technologies.

-Hugo is a great static site generator tool, but complex and has a steep learning curve.
-My goal is to get started as fast as possible, and picking Hugo won't help my purpose.
+HugoGoA great tool, but complex with a steep learning curve.
+My goal was to get started as fast as possible.

 Initial Setup with Zola🔗